Resolving Unexpected Behavior On a Windows PC by Redirecting the Data Folder

 • Once you've confirmed the path is correct, click OK to close the dialog and save the changes.

-3. A message will appear stating "Changing the user data folder requires a relaunch in order for all the changes to take effect.
+You will then be greeted with a message stating "Warning #272032221 - Changing the user data folder requires a relaunch in order for all the changes to take effect.
 The data from your old user data folder will not be copied to the new location, the new folder will be reset to factory defaults."
 Click OK and relaunch the program.

 Note: If you have manually changed the plan and layout template file paths located on the New Plans panel of the Preferences dialog, you may need to revisit this panel and use the Browse button next to each option to reference the template file(s) that are located in the local Data folder.